kitsudaiki/Project-Overview/README.md

 #### Metadata

 - **content**: Provides an artificial neural network based on a concept created by myself.
-It is way more dynamic than the commonly used deep-learning networks.
+Since version 0.4.0 it also has some influences of the commonly used deep-learning concept.
 Core characteristics:
     - No fully meshed random connections between nodes at the beginning.
 All connections are only created while learning new information.
-    - No strict layer structure.
-Layers are only optional and can also be partially or completely disabled.
+    - No strict layer structure (layers are only optional).
     - No limitation for to the range [0.0, 1.0] for input- and output-values.
-So no normalizing of input-values necessary.

-- **additional commentary**: Actual tests with the MNIST handwritten digits dataset came up to 95.0% correct matches.
-This doesn't seems to the very good, but there is much potential for improvements in the parameters and initializing- and lerning-process, so the result is quite acceptable for the moment.
+- **additional commentary**: Actual tests with the MNIST handwritten digits dataset came up to 98.1% correct matches.

-- **current version**: `0.3.0`
+- **current version**: `0.4.0`

 - **language**: `C++14`